 On July 11, 1999 Victor and I were married by Unity Ministers, Candy and Pres Preston, in a private ceremony at their retreat home along the King River just outside of Fresno, CA. We chose that date because it was the 5th anniversary of our commitment to one another as a couple and the 4th anniversary of my heart surgery -- both memorable events for us.
 Our relationship continues to deepen and evolve in every way as we dedicate our lives to co-creating a balanced, sustainable and harmonious world in which our children and grandchildren can thrive.

 Open Heart Press continues to grow.
 We published my Simple Healing Tools book in 2009 available in paperback and as an eBook.
 In 2011 we turned our focus to publishing eBooks as we published the first book in our "How Do I..."
 Series: How Do I Love Myself: Learn a Magical 5 Minute-a-Day Process.
 In May of 2012 we published the second eBook in the series: How Do I Create Peace Within Myself and in the World.
 In process are three more books in the series scheduled to be published at a later date: "How Do I Find My True Love: A 3-Step Process to Attracting Your Soulmate" and "How Do I Break Free of Limitations and Step Into Personal Empowerment" and "How Do I Find My Authentic Self and Change My Life from the Inside Out."

-This year we published my latest book Know You Are Loved: Inspirational Notes to My Daughter on Her Journey to Recovery, Rediscovery and Self-Empowerment.
+In 2017 we published Know You Are Loved: Inspirational Notes to My Daughter on Her Journey to Recovery, Rediscovery and Self-Empowerment.
 In the works are a series of specialized Know You Are Loved books on Gratitude, Self-Love, Personal Empowerment, Courage and Believe in Yourself.

 Beading and Jewelry Design